AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/contacts.md

 ### Set as a selectable contact list

-For example, if you need to add multiple users when creating a group, you can click the checkboxes corresponding to the contacts to select them.
+For example, if a user needs to add multiple users when creating a group, they can click the checkboxes corresponding to the contacts to select them.

 ```javascript
 import React, { useEffect, useState } from "react";